How to get fruit trees into production sooner

 Never prune the tree during the autumn and winter months when the leaves have fallen.
 It is at that time that new infections occur very quickly.
 Prune during the middle of May or during late August, making sure that the old wood is removed to make room for new shoots to form.
 This is essential as the fruits of peach and nectarine are formed on one year wood only.
 Seal the pruning cuts with “Prune and Seal”, a compound available from your garden centre.
 The foliage of a well pruned tree dries up quickly, with less chance of new infections.

 Peach leaf curl disease is spread by rain droplets.
 The fungus over-winters and is hidden in crevices of the bark and between the bud scales.
-Therefore consider planting a peach tree in a 15 to 18 inch diameter pot.
-By the end of January, wheel the potted peach tree into a cold shed or a cold green house or a cold poly tunnel.
+Therefore as a last resort, consider planting a peach, apricot, nectarine or almond tree in a 15 to 18 inch diameter pot.
+By the end of January, wheel the potted tree into a cold shed or a cold green house or a cold poly tunnel.
 In that way no fleece is needed as the tree is sheltered from the winter rains.
 By the middle of May it is safe to take the pot outdoors again.
 Then position the tree in a warm sunny place and water it weekly or twice a week when very warm weather is occurring.
 Never let the tree go short of water as it will surely die.

 Feed the tree monthly with a suitable foliar feed, obtainable from garden centres.